-The person who puts down the last rod to make 25 wins.
+- The player who puts down the last rod to make the chosen length wins.

-If one player puts down a rod that makes the train longer than 25, then the other player wins.
-(If you aren't using rods, then you can use each of the numbers between 1 and 10, but only once.)
+If one player puts down a rod that makes the train longer than the chosen length, then the other player wins.

 Do you think it is better to go first or second?
 Why?

 Tell us about any useful strategies (ways of playing or ways of winning) that you have developed.